Cellular Energy Production

-Endoplasmic reticulum: The two types of endoplasmic reticulum are rough (has ribosomes on the surface) and smooth (does not have ribosomes on the surface).
+Endoplasmic reticulum.
+The two types of endoplasmic reticulum are rough (has some ribosomes on the surface) and smooth (does not have ribosomes on the surface).
 It is a tubular network that comprises the transport system of a cell.
 It is fused to the nuclear membrane and extends through the cytoplasm to the cell membrane itself.
 Mitochondrion, the plural of which is mitochondria.

-Mitochondrion (pl. mitochondria): These cell structures vary in terms of size and quantity.
+These cell structures vary in terms of size and quantity.
 Some cells may have one mitochondrion, while others have thousands.
-This structure performs various functions such as generating ATP, and is also involved in cell growth and death.
+This structure performs various functions, such as generating ATP and is also involved in cell growth and death.
 Mitochondria contain their own DNA that is separate from that contained in the nucleus.

-Here are four functions of mitochondria: The production of cell energy - Cell signaling (how communications are carried out within a cell - Cellular differentiation (the process whereby a non-differentiated cell becomes transformed into a cell with a more specialized purpose) - Cell cycle and growth regulation (the process whereby the cell gets ready to reproduce and reproduces).
+Here are four functions of mitochondria: The production of cell energy, cell signaling (how communications are carried out within a cell), cellular differentiation (the process whereby a non-differentiated cell becomes transformed into a cell with a more specialized purpose), and cell cycle and growth regulation (the process whereby the cell gets ready to reproduce and reproduces).

 Mitochondria are numerous in eukaryotic cells.
 There may be hundreds or even thousands of mitochondria in a single cell.
 Mitochondria can be involved in many functions, their main one being supplying the cell with energy.
 Mitochondria consist of an inner and outer membrane.
-The inner membrane encloses the matrix, which contains the mitochondrial DNA (mtDNA) and ribosomes.
+The inner membrane encloses the matrix, which contains the mitochondrial DNA, or mtDNA, and ribosomes.

-I hope that helped answer some of your questions regarding cellular structure.
+I hope that helps answer some of your questions regarding cellular structure.
 Click here for more videos on cellular structure.
 Until next time, thanks for watching, and happy studying!